-On Saturday, August 26, join us at Central Library downtown for a reading of a new play by a local artist followed by a talkback with the playwright and performers.
+On Saturday, October 14, join us at Sequoya Library for a reading of a new play by a local artist followed by a talkback with the playwright and performers.
 Da Classroom Ain't Enuf is a choreopoem written by Madison-based poet, essayist and social artist Charles Payne, who was inspired by the work of Ntozake Shange.
 The play explores the lives of Black and Brown communities, particularly as they intersect with the American educational system.

 Four actors form the ensemble, each playing teachers, students, and their families in snapshots and vignettes spanning a range of ages and experiences from the shattering of youthful innocence to the steadfast refusal to give in to the challenges facing current and future generations.
 Featured readers include Dina Nina Martinez, Tara Petrozelli, Matt Reines, and Arsenio Sorrell (read bios below).